faraway-world/yuki-llama-client/README.md

 * No role-based formatting enforcement
 * Single conversation at a time

-Working on fixing these and imporving the ux as well progressing with new features.
+Working on fixing these and improving the ux as well progressing with new features.